 It means that a real estate sales script won’t prepare you appropriately for any eventuality that could arise.

-But this would be actually the moment A.I. would take over all sales calls.
+But this is the moment A.I. takes over all sales calls.

-This would require A.I. that understands human psychology, probably also transactional communication and different personality types.
+This requires A.I. that understands human psychology, probably also transactional communication and different personality types.

 It would also require that it detects and analyzes the prospect’s personality type by the phone number stored in the database and the prospect’s voice.